 The course is for students interested in learning about the health and social care sector.
-The course will give students an insight into a range of health and social care areas including Human Lifespan Development, Meeting Individual Development, Working in Health and Social Care and Psychology.
-Students completing the double award will also complete Unit 6 work experience in Health and Social Care (placement unit).
+The course will give students an insight into a range of health and social care areas including Human Lifespan Development; Meeting Individual Care and Support Needs; Working in Health and Social Care and Psychology perspectives.

 Four units of work must be completed for the BTEC National Extended Certificate in Health and Social Care which is equivalent to one A level over two years.
 This consists of three mandatory units and one optional unit; optional units will be selected by teaching staff.

 The BTEC National Diploma in Health and Social Care is equivalent to two A levels over two years.
 This consists of six mandatory units and two optional units.

 Units are internally and externally assessed.
 Assessment methods include assignment, exams and synoptic research task.
 Each unit within the qualification has specified assessment and grading criteria.